hydrargyrum/vignette/README.rst

 for example videos or documents but also for any URL, for example a web browser could store thumbnails for recently visited pages or bookmarks.

-Vignette by itself can only generate thumbnails for local image files but can retrieve thumbnail for any file or URL, if another app generated a thumbnail for it.
+Vignette by itself can only generate thumbnails for local files but can retrieve thumbnail for any file or URL, if another app generated a thumbnail for it.
 An app can also generate a thumbnail by its own means and use vignette to push that thumbnail to the store.

+The range of files for which vignette can generate thumbnails depends on plugins as it supports third-party libraries and tools.
+For example, if the evince-thumbnailer command is installed, it will be able to generate thumbnails for PDF files.

 Documentation
 =============